New York Medicaid’s Statewide Patient–Centered Medical Home Incentive Program Practitioner Quick Reference

 8. How does a practitioner qualify for payment?

-Practitioners qualify for payment if they are primary care physicians and the NCQA recognizes their practice as a medical home.
-Practitioners must also participate in HIP Medicaid, HARP and Child Health Plus.
+Practitioners qualify for payment if they are primary care providers and the NCQA recognizes their practice as a medical home.
+Practitioners must also participate in Medicaid, HARP and Child Health Plus.
 Incentive payments are determined by the recognition level achieved in the NCQA Patient-Centered Medical Home Recognition Program and the number of patients in their care who are enrolled in the eligible lines of business.

 9. How does a practitioner become NCQA-recognized?